smherwig/phoenix-fileserver/README.md

 [libbd](https://github.com/smherwig/phoenix-libbd), and
 [librpc](https://github.com/smherwig/phoenix-librpc).
-I have a [fork](https://github.com/smherwig/lwext4) of gkostka's lwext4 that adds a `Makefile.smherwig` for the purpose of simplifying installation.
+I have a [fork](https://github.com/smherwig/lwext4) of gkostka's lwext4 that adds a `Makefile.smherwig` to simplify installation.

-I assume that dependencies are installed under `$HOME`; modify nextfs's Makefile if this is not the case.
+I assume dependencies are installed under `$HOME`; modify nextfs's Makefile if this is not the case.

 Next, download and build nextfs: